-Compounding: Understanding FDA draft guidance
+Compounding: Understanding FDA final guidance #256

-Participants can expect to learn about:
+Participants can expect to learn:

 - Why the FDA cannot assure the safety, effectiveness, or quality of bulk drug substances

-Dr. Amber McCoig began working in public health at the U.S. Food and Drug Administration (FDA) since 2008.
-During that time, she has worked for the Center for Food Safety and Applied Nutrition (CFSAN) and as a deputy director for the division of compliance at the Center for Veterinary Medicine (CVM).Before joining the FDA, she worked in clinical veterinary practice.
+Dr. Amber McCoig has been working in public health at the FDA since 2008.
+During that time, she has worked in the Center for Food Safety and Applied Nutrition and as a deputy director for the division of compliance at the Center for Veterinary Medicine.
+Dr. McCoig now serves as a Senior Veterinary Medical Officer for Science Policy in the Director’s Office of the Center for Veterinary Medicine.Before joining the FDA, she worked in clinical veterinary practice.
 She earned her DVM from the University of Missouri and a master’s degree in public health from Johns Hopkins University.